How To Exclude All Mobile Apps from Google Ads And Save A Ton Of Money

 The Steps:

-4. Click on the pencil icon and chose “app categories”
+4. Click on the pencil icon and choose “app categories”

 6. Manually click *all* those categories to exclude them